KumamonGu/Raspberry-PI-Cloud-Dashboard/README.md

 Otherwise, a useful tool can be found at [Raspberry Pi OS](https://www.raspberrypi.com/software/).
 Your RPI system should be any version of 64-bit Debian or Ubuntu.
 The desktop version of the system is NOT required.

-If you have any sensors,
+If you have any sensors, please set them up as required.

 ## Step 2: Get InfluxDB ready
 Open your terminal,